fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9d.md

 };
 ```

-The function component _SelectField_ in itself is pretty straight forward.
+The function component <i>SelectField</i> in itself is pretty straight forward.
 It renders the label, a select element, and all given option elements, or actually their labels and values.

 ```jsx
 export const SelectField: React.FC<SelectFieldProps> = ({